clia7/Data_Analytics_Journey/02_Hotel_Booking_Case_Study/README.md

   * Analyzed market segments, identifying Online Travel Agencies (OTAs) as the primary booking driver but also the source of high cancellation volumes.
   * Investigated customer loyalty trends, showing an exceptionally low rate of returning guests.
   * Explored geographic market concentrations, locating the primary customer base in Western Europe (Portugal, Great Britain, France, Spain, Germany).
+* **Additional Insight (2nd Iteration Split Analysis):** Converted the EDA into a comparative scenario analysis during the second iteration by splitting the data into two distinct pipelines (with and without duplicates).
+This revealed that the 31,994 duplicate entries were heavily driven by large-scale bulk group bookings within the *Groups* and *Offline TA/TO* segments that were canceled simultaneously, rather than random data anomalies.

 ### 🔹 2.
 Feature Engineering & Pre-Processing (`02_Hotel_Booking_FE.ipynb`)
 * **Objective:** Clean, transform, and structure the data into an optimized format for Machine Learning.